 Pea gravel

 Pea gravel is small, rounded pebbles.
 Also referred to as pea stones or pea pebbles, each little rock of pea gravel is just a bit bigger than a pea (think green frozen peas).
 Pea gravel perhaps looks more like really large peas, like edamame or something of that size.
-The colour of the pea gravel depends on the colour(s) of the parent rock material.
+The pea gravel’s color depends on the parent rock material’s color(s).

-What makes pea gravel so different then other types of gravel is that each stone is smooth and rounded (not chipped and jagged).
+Pea gravel is so different from other gravel types because each stone is smooth and rounded (not chipped and jagged).
 Pea gravel is collected from nature in an area where flowing water once gently rounded each stone.
 The natural weathering process of the stream bed creates a smooth texture that is lovely to walk on.
 Think of pea gravel as mini river rock.

 What is pea gravel used for?